defold/defold.github.io/zh/manuals/test.md

 ---
+brief: This document uses all Markdown features (Commonmark + a couple of extensions) that the Defold docs use.
+github: https://github.com/defold/doc
+language: zh
 layout: manual
-language: zh
-github: https://github.com/defold/doc
-toc: ["Defold markdown test","Two levels of headings, lists and tables","Notes and images","Transclusion"]
 title: Defold markdown test
-brief: This document uses all Markdown features (Commonmark + a couple of extensions) that the Defold docs use.
+toc: '["Defold markdown test","Two levels of headings, lists and tables","Notes and images","Transclusion"]'
 ---

 # Defold markdown test